Want the Open Secret for Successful Supply Chain Management?

 1. Supply

-As a first step, you’ll need to identify any raw materials or suppliers your business needs.
+First, you’ll need to identify any raw materials or suppliers your business needs.
 You’ll need to do your research, find economic sources, and develop professional relationships with suppliers.
-For more information on how to find sources for your materials, check out this article on strategic sourcing.

 Once you’ve identified your sources, the next step is to somehow obtain the materials.
 Beyond how they will be transported, shipping costs, and delivery method, you’ll also need to decide how you’ll pay for your materials.